-

 Overview

 Switzerland is a civil law country.
 Real estate is mainly governed by written laws on a federal level.
-However, Switzerland is divided into 26 cantons.
-Moreover, for land register purposes, the cantons are divided into districts as well.
+However, Switzerland is divided into 26 cantons, each vested with legislative and executive authority in specific areas of law, insofar as such responsibilities are not expressly assigned to the Confederation.
+Moreover, for land register purposes, the cantons are further divided into districts.
 Therefore, the 26 cantons are responsible for setting up the land registries, the demarcation of the districts, the appointment and remuneration of officials and supervision arrangements.
-As a result, there are cantons with a public notary’s office such as Zurich and cantons with independent notaries such as Aargau or Bern.
+As a result, there are cantons with a public notary’s office, such as Zurich, and cantons with independent notaries such as Aargau or Bern.

 What is the main legislation relating to real estate ownership?